randyrossi/fisher-modem/README.md

 * V.32 originate

 I'm not sure if this mode ever worked.
 It gets up to MSTATE=2 but never seems to read the rates its expecting.
 It is difficult to test since it requires a real modem answering.

 * V.34 originate

-	This mode emits tones but I don't think it was ever finished by Dr. Fischer.
+This mode emits tones but I don't think it was ever finished by Dr. Fisher.
 The handshake sequence may be done but there is no data mode.

 ##What Can I Do With This?